-the barotropic mode calculation) updated first, tracers' after.
-This de facto makes semi-implicit hydrostatic pressure gradient (see section $\S6.4.4$) and time splitting not compatible.
-Advective barotropic velocities are obtained by using a secondary set of filtering weights, uniquely defined from the filter coefficients used for the time averaging (?).
+As far as tracer conservation is concerned, barotropic velocities used to advect tracers must also be updated at now time step.
+This implies to change the traditional order of computations in NEMO: most of momentum trends (including the barotropic mode calculation) updated first, tracers' after.
+This de facto makes semi-implicit hydrostatic pressure gradient (see section §6.4.4) and time splitting not compatible.
+Advective barotropic velocities are obtained by using a secondary set of filtering weights, uniquely defined from the filter coefficients used for the time averaging (Shchepetkin and McWilliams [2005]).
 Consistency between the time averaged continuity equation and the time stepping of tracers is here the key to obtain exact conservation.

-One can eventually choose to feedback instantaneous values by not using any time filter ($ln_bt_ave=$ false).
+One can eventually choose to feedback instantaneous values by not using any time filter (ln_bt_ave=false).
 In that case, external mode equations are continuous in time, ie they are not re-initialized when starting a new sub-stepping sequence.
 This is the method used so far in the POM model, the stability being maintained by refreshing at (almost) each barotropic time step advection and horizontal diffusion terms.
 Since the latter terms have not been added in NEMO for computational efficiency, removing time filtering is not recommended except for debugging purposes.
 This may be used for instance to appreciate the damping effect of the standard formulation on external gravity waves in idealized or weakly non-linear cases.
-Although the damping is lower than for the filtered free surface, it is still significant as shown by ? in the case of an analytical barotropic Kelvin wave.
+Although the damping is lower than for the filtered free surface, it is still significant as shown by Levier et al. [2007] in the case of an analytical barotropic Kelvin wave.